 Only MLDs may implement FA mechanisms.

-If an AP MLD that has FA mechanisms enabled, then the AP MLD shall advertise the enabled FA mechanisms in Beacon and Probe Response frames using the CPE Frame Anonymization Enabled field and BPE Frame Anonymization Enabled field of the Extended RSN Capabilities field of the RSNXE, using the values specified in Table Table 10-40a (Advertising FA mechanisms enabled by an MLD).
+An AP MLD with FA mechanisms enabled(#2188) shall advertise the enabled FA mechanisms in Beacon and Probe Response frames using the CPE Frame Anonymization Enabled field and BPE Frame Anonymization Enabled field of the Extended RSN Capabilities field of the RSNXE, using the values specified in Table Table 10-40a (Advertising FA mechanisms enabled by an MLD).

+If a non-AP MLD has FA mechanisms enabled, then

+the non-AP MLD shall advertise the enabled FA mechanisms in (Re)Association Request frames using the CPE Frame Anonymization Enabled field and BPE Frame Anonymization Enabled field of the Extended RSN Capabilities field of the RSNXE, using the values specified in Table 10-40a (Advertising FA mechanisms enabled by an MLD).

+dot11DSMACAddressActivated shall be set to true.(#2388)

 If an AP MLD has CPE FA mechanisms enabled and does not have BPE FA mechanisms enabled, then:

-The AP MLD allows non-AP STAs and non-AP MLDs that do not have FA enabled to associate.
-FA shall not be applied to individually addressed frames transmitted to or received from an associated non-AP STA or an associated non-AP MLD that does not have FA enabled.
+The AP MLD allows non-AP STAs and non-AP MLDs that do not have FA mechanisms(#2210) enabled to associate.
+FA mechanisms(#2210) shall not be applied to individually addressed frames transmitted to or received from an associated non-AP STA or an associated non-AP MLD that does not have FA mechanisms(#2210) enabled.

 The AP MLD shall apply CPE FA mechanisms to individually addressed frames transmitted to or received from an associated non-AP MLD that advertises that CPE FA mechanisms are enabled.

-NOTE 1—In this case, the AP MLD ignores the BPE Frame Anonymization Supported field of the Extended RSN Capabilities field of the RSNXE element.
+NOTE 1—In this case, the AP MLD ignores the BPE Frame Anonymization Supported field of the Extended RSN Capabilities field of the RSNXE element advertised by the non-AP MLD.(#2190)

 If an AP MLD has BPE FA mechanisms enabled (which implies that CPE FA mechanisms are enabled), then: